NEWS

 September 3 - 8, 2023

-The lab travelled to Montreal for the annual IEEE Interal Ultrasonics Symposium in September.
+The lab travelled to Montreal for the annual IEEE International Ultrasonics Symposium in September.
 Our presentations and posters included:

 The 2023 Artimino Conference on Medical Ultrasound Technology